 Young Women In Harmony Video Chorus Contest

-In 2013, Sweet Adelines International held an all-new contest for youth choruses, with video submissions.
-The awards included cash prizes of US$1,000,$750 and $500 for first, second and third place winners as well as a copy of the Young Women In Harmony Competition Music Folio for those places.
+Sweet Adelines International stages a contest for youth choruses, with video submissions.
+The awards included cash prizes as well as a copy of the Young Women In Harmony Competition Music Folio for those places.
 Entries are encouraged from anywhere in the world!

 The 2013 & 2014 winners were Treblemakers from Chandler High School in Chandler, Arizona, USA.